byintention/archetype/README.md

 Breadcrumbs on single blog posts are built in and will display if enabled in SEOPress or YoastSEO.

+Archetype:
+- Follows WordPress Coding Standards
-Archetype follows WordPress Coding Standards, meets WCAG AA contrast ratios with it's default colours and is translation ready.
+- Meets WCAG AA contrast ratios with it's default colours
+- Is keyboard navigable
+- Uses ARIA landmark roles and ARIA menu attributes
+- Is translation ready

 ## Demo
 Check out the demo at https://cpress.byintention.dev/